lakshitsachdeva/spam-classifier-ml/README.md

 # spam-classifier-ml
- This is an email spam calssifier made with machine learning
+ This is an email spam classifier made with machine learning